elmish/Elmish.WPF/REFERENCE.md

 ### Lazy bindings

 You may find yourself doing potentially expensive work in one-way bindings.
-To facilitate simple optimization in these cases, Elmish.WPF provides the bindings `oneWayLazy`, `oneWayOptLazy`, and `oneWaySeqLazy`.
-The difference between these and their non-lazy counterparts is that they have two extra parameters: `equals` and `map `.
+To facilitate simple optimization in these cases, Elmish.WPF provides the bindings `oneWayLazy`, `oneWayOptLazy`, and `oneWaySeqLazy`, which add [lazy updating](#lazy-updating) and [caching](#caching).
+These have two extra parameters: `equals` and `map `.

-The optimization is done at two levels.
-The first optimization is for the update process.
-As with the non-lazy bindings, the initial `get` function is called.
+As with the non-lazy bindings, the initial get function is called.
 For the lazy bindings, this should be cheap; it should basically just return what you need from from the model (e.g. a single item or a tuple or record with multiple items).
+Lazy updating is evaluated based on the value from `get`.
+Only if the binding updates is the output of get passed to map, which may be expensive.

+### Lazy updating

+For performance optimization, `Binding.addLazy` allows you to add an `equals` parameter to update the viewmodel only when necessary.

-Then, `equals` is used to compare the output of `get` with the previous output of `get`.
-If `equals` returns `true`, the rest of the update process is skipped entirely.
-If `equals` returns `false`, the output of `get` is passed to `map`, which may be expensive, and then the binding is updated normally.
+`equals` is used to compare the current model with the previous.
+If equals returns true, the rest of the update process is skipped entirely.
+If equals returns false, the binding is updated normally.

-The second optimization is when the UI retrieves the value.
-The output of `map` is cached, so if the UI attempts to retrieve a value multiple times, `map` is still only called once.
-Contrast this the non-lazy bindings, where `get` is called each time the value is retrieved by the UI.

 Elmish.WPF provides two helpers you can often use as the `equals` parameter: `refEq` and `elmEq`.